CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/custom-config.md

 specify all of the configuration files.
 It is entirely up to your use case to determine which to use.

-This global configmap holds the pgbackrest.conf file, this is required for pgbackrest backups to work!
-This also applies to ANY custom configuration file you wish to use, it MUST contain a pgbackrest.conf file as a key.
-See the example for pgo-custom-pg-config for the pgbackrest.conf file and how to add it to your custom configuration ConfigMap.

 An example set of configuration files and a script to create the global configMap is found at
 ```